Skip to main content

 By detecting vulnerabilities with the help of cybersecurity audits, you can prepare a more targeted incident response plan tailored to the findings of your audits.

 For audits to be productive, it’s vital to track any changes in the requirements of cybersecurity standards, laws, and regulations that are relevant to your company.
-We have a set of posts on how to reach cybersecurity compliance in the following organizations: educational and healthcare institutions, government organizations, banks, law firms, and other organizations at risk of data breaches.
+Check out our set of posts on education, healthcare, government, bank, and law firm cybersecurity best practices.

 12. Simplify your technology infrastructure

 Deploying and maintaining a large number of tools is expensive and time-consuming.
-Moreso, resource-demanding software can slow down your organization’s workflows.
+Furthermore, high-resource-consumption software can slow down your organization’s workflows.

-Consider having one or a few comprehensive solutions that contain all the necessary functionality.
+Try to choose only one or two comprehensive solutions that contain all the necessary functionality you require.
 This way, you’ll streamline and simplify your security infrastructure.

 If you want to reduce your costs and your response times as well, be sure your solution integrates all the tools you need.

-Syteca is an all-in-one insider risk management platform that offers a holistic and people-centric approach to your organization’s cybersecurity.
+Syteca is a comprehensive privileged access management (PAM) platform with built-in identity threat detection and response (ITDR) capabilities, offering a holistic and people-centric approach to your organization’s cybersecurity.

-- User activity monitoring.
-Monitor and record all user activity in your infrastructure in a video format.
-View live and recorded user sessions, create an audit trail, and collect cybersecurity evidence.
+• Monitor and record all user activity in your infrastructure in a video format for making informed security decisions and collecting cybersecurity evidence.

-Syteca supports different types of deployment, including on-premise versions, SaaS model, and deployment in hybrid environments.
+Syteca supports different types of deployment, including SaaS, on-premises, and hybrid environment configurations.

 Operating systems supported by Syteca

-Syteca can also be integrated with your security information and event management (SIEM) system, helping you collect all security data in one place and see the full cybersecurity picture.
+Syteca integrates with security information and event management (SIEM) systems, helping you collect all security data in one place and gain a comprehensive view of your cybersecurity.

 Want to try Syteca?
 Request access